 Rejoicing reminds me of a geyser.
-Joy lies deep within us, remaining unseen until it bubbles up so strongly rejoicing shoots right out of us.
+Joy lies deep within us, remaining unseen until it bubbles up and shoots right out of us.
 At least, that is how it is supposed to work.

 Joy and rejoicing feed each other; rejoicing is the outward expression of joy, and joy is increased by rejoicing.

 But, if you are anything like me, you don’t experience the natural overflow of joy shooting out of you very often.
 Considering what we know about joy and rejoicing, two possible issues exist.

 My previous post addressed issue #1 (read here), so today I am focusing on rejoicing.

 I admit my own lack of joy comes down to not feeling like rejoicing.
 But as Matthew Henry reminds us: “It is our duty and privilege to rejoice in God, and to rejoice in him always; at all times, in all conditions; even when we suffer for him or are afflicted by him.”

 Whether or not we feel like rejoicing is irrelevant; we are to rejoice.
 Often when we choose to rejoice despite our mood, the feelings follow.

 Rejoicing is an expression of joy in the Lord; you can sing, shout, dance, play music, draw, paint, write, etc. Try out different forms of rejoicing and get creative.